mateusz7988/CTF-Writeups/MidsummerCorp/README.md

 			'deviceToken' => $tokenData,
 		]);
 ```
-And then, we will be able to log in as `boruta` using device:
+And then, we will be able to log in as `boruta` using device log in method:
 ![image](https://github.com/mateusz7988/CTF-Writeups/assets/108484575/11ad4b38-c159-4951-997a-809e7bcd8b67)

 Now, when we download the `Nextcloud` app, we will be able to log in as device (and not as the browser) using the `token` value.